Kısmetim-1 incident

-MV Kısmetim-1 was owned by Osman Ayanoğlu.
+On 15 November 1992, the Turkish merchant ship MV Kısmetim-1 (from Turkish 'My Destiny'), returning from Karachi, Pakistan, was sunk by its crew in the international waters of the Mediterranean Sea after being surrounded by the USS Briscoe-backed Underwater Offence (SAT) team.
+It was on the list of the Turkish Narcotics Branch because it was suspected of carrying about ~6,800 lb of base morphine to be smuggled into Turkey.
+Since the alleged drugs were never seized, it remained a scandal in the media.

-The morphine base on the ship, worth millions of dollars, belonged to a consortium of himself and his partners including Şeyhmus Daş and Hüseyin Baybaşin, all Turkish drug lords.
+The ship, licensed in the name of Turkish shipowner Osman Ayanoğlu, was supposedly carrying goods belonging to Hüseyin Baybaşin and Şeyhmus Daş.
+The captain, who did not take initiative during the police interrogation, cited Hüseyin Baybaşin's orders as the reason for the sinking.
+According to the allegations, Baybaşin, who did not want the drugs to fall into the hands of the police, reached the captain via satellite phone and ordered him to sink the ship.

-Voyage
+Background

-MV Kısmetim-1 departed on October 7, 1991 from the Port of Yarımca in İzmit, Turkey, carrying dyestuff to Karachi, Pakistan.
+On 7 October 1991, MV Kısmetim-1 set sail from Gulf of İzmit to Karachi, Pakistan, to carry paint material.
 As the ship docked at the destination port, Celal Kambur, the ship's purser started a conversation with the port policeman Yousuf Chacha.
-The Pakistani policeman asked the Turkish crew member to deliver a package to Ajman, a port in the United Arab Emirates (UAE).
-The package contained 23 lb heroin at a price of US$1.00 per gram.
+The Pakistani policeman asked the Turkish crew member to deliver a package to Ajman, a port in the United Arab Emirates.
+The package contained 23 lb heroin at a price of US$1 per gram.

 Soon after leaving the Port of Karachi, the captain received a radio message saying that the ship's owner Osman Ayanoğlu was ambushed and murdered.
 On the way to Port of Ajman before dawn, the captain ordered to pickup goods from a motorboat on high sea, which docked the ship.
 More than 100 sacks were pulled up into the ship in the darkness.
-The captain told the crew that the sacks contained nuclear material for the MKE.
+The captain told the crew that the sacks contained nuclear material for the Mechanical and Chemical Industry Corporation.

 The ship arrived in Ajman to unload fertilizer.
 Celal Kambur met the Pakistani drug dealer and received the money in a restaurant.
 The delivery of the drug package took place at 23:00 local time the same day by throwing to a boat, which pulled alongside the ship.

-The next morning, police raid the ship and found the money of US$10,000 from the drug trade on Celal Kambur.
+The next morning, police raided the ship and found US$10,000 from the drug trade on Celal Kambur.
 He was tried and found guilty for the drug crime.
-The ship moored at the port for six months during the trial and was only allowed to leave as the trial ended, and Celal Kambur was put into prison.
+The ship moored at the port for six months during the trial and was only allowed to leave as the trial ended, and Celal Kambur was imprisoned.

 Celal Kambur served his heavy prison sentence and was pardoned after nine years by the emir of Ajman, one of the seven emirates of the UAE federation.